TravelingBack to Category View

 When considering traveling abroad, research is a must.
 Foreign travel may increase your risks due to language barriers, unfamiliarity of food allergy management, poor treatment facilities and supplies, and inadequate labeling laws.

 Preparation for traveling abroad should include translation cards (both for yourself and for others who may serve or prepare your food), calling ahead to inquire about safe options, having an emergency action plan in place, familiarizing yourself with the country and the culture, and developing a better understanding of the destination language.
 The ability to communicate effectively helps to ensure that restaurant employees and other key individuals will be able to assist you as needed.
-Select Wisely has translation cards available in many languages.
+Equal Eats has translation cards available in many languages.

 Booking the first flight of the day can help reduce risks.
 An aircraft parked overnight has most likely been cleaned more efficiently than mid-day flights, where cleaning crews, gate agents, and crewmembers are rushing to meet departure times.
 However, there is no guarantee that early morning flights are cleaner or safer than flights at other times of the day.